Course type: Online; Self-Paced

 Virtual Scenario: Ellen has been struggling to change her diet and improve her lifestyle to be less sedentary.
 Today she was walking outside with her daughter and felt chest discomfort with palpitations.

-Context: Tachycardias are a common cause presented by patients on primary and secondary care services, and can cause significant discomfort and distress to the patient.
+Context: Tachycardias are a common cause presented by patients on care services, and can cause significant discomfort and distress to the patient.
 There are several types of tachycardias and it is important to assess the symptoms to differentiate between stable or unstable, as they require quite different treatments.

 Virtual Scenario: Jane was shopping at a store when she had a discussion with the store seller.
 After she left the store she felt bad.